malcprentice/malcprentice.github.io/0-source/Class - Online 1 - basics for online.md

 Hello!
 Welcome to the course!
 We are online until at least May 11.
-This is online Class 1.
+This is online class 1.

 By the end of this class, you will be able to: